Destinations

 Planning Around the Great Migration

 The Great Migration is the year-round movement of roughly two million wildebeest, zebra and gazelle through the Serengeti-Mara ecosystem.
-It is not a single event, it is a continuous cycle — and where you go depends entirely on the time of year you are travelling.
+It is not a single event but a continuous cycle, and where you go depends entirely on the time of year you are travelling.

 Plan Your Migration Safari